How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Get tickets for any NBA game this season at Ticketmaster!

-The Kings look to pull off a road win at the Pelicans on Monday at 8:00 PM ET.
+The Nuggets take to the home court of the Clippers on Monday at 10:30 PM ET.

 How to Watch